Thin Mint Cheesecake delivers a minty, creamy filling over a crisp Thin Mint crust, topped with whipped cream and extra cookies.

 Thin mint cheesecake topped with whipped cream and a cookie garnish.

-These Thin Mint Cheesecake bars are smooth, creamy, minty, and sweet.
-The consistency is a mix of soft ice cream and a no-bake cheesecake.
-It’s also incredibly quick and easy to assemble; the only hard part is waiting for it to set up overnight in the freezer!
+These Thin Mint Cheesecake bars are smooth, creamy, minty, and sweet, with a texture that’s like a cross between soft ice cream and no-bake cheesecake.
+Plus, they’re super easy to assemble; the hardest part is waiting for them to set up overnight in the freezer!

 Cookies in a blender transforming into crushed crumbs, with melted butter added, then pressed into a springform pan for crust formation.